 "The Hunt is my family, I know," Zoe murmured.
 "But at the same time..." she shook her head.
-"I don't know.
-I'm probably just being silly.
-Don't mind me."
+"I don't know."

 "I see," Naruto waited to see if she would continue, knowing better than to interrupt.
 Sure enough, after a few seconds, she did.

 "I had a sister, you know," she said.
 "Her name was Calypso.
 She was kind, far kinder than I ever was.
-Even though she hated what the Titans were doing, she still remained loyal to our father."
-She smiled bitterly.
+Even though she hated what the Titans were doing, she still remained loyal to our father.
+Because he was family," She smiled bitterly.
 "And now she's trapped in a prison for the rest of time, doomed to have her heart played with by the gods on a whim.
 Quite a cruel fate, isn't it?"

 Naruto grimaced.
 "That's not fair."

 "It isn't," Zoe agreed.
 "Meanwhile, I betrayed my father and my duties, yet I'm allowed to roam free, enjoying life with the Hunt."
 She sighed.
 "It feels... wrong, in a way.
-I'm sorry, I don't know where I'm going with this.
-I just needed to get this off my chest."
+I'm sorry, I don't know where I'm going with this."

 "True..."
 Zoe shook her head.
 "But that's enough angst for now.
 Any more, and I fear I'll start applying black eyeshadow and become an incarnation of edge."